shamilshamuh/End-to-End-Learner-Journey-Opportunity-Analytics-Dashboard/README.md

 # 📊 Global Learner Insights Dashboard
 # 📌 Overview
-This project was completed as part of internship at Excelerate, where I worked as a Data Analyst Associate Intern.
-It was a team-based project, where we collaborated to analyze six interconnected datasets and build an integrated dashboard.
-Every week, we submitted reports which were reviewed, evaluated, and given feedback by mentors, helping us improve the dashboard continuou
+This project was completed as part of my internship at Excelerate, where I worked as a Data Analyst Associate Intern.
+It was a team-based project in which we collaborated to analyze six interconnected datasets and build an integrated dashboard.
+Every week, we submitted reports that were reviewed, evaluated, and given feedback by mentors, helping us continuously improve the dashboard.
 # 🗂️ Datasets Used

 1. [User Data.csv](https://github.com/shamilshamuh/End-to-End-Learner-Journey-Opportunity-Analytics-Dashboard/blob/main/User_data.csv) – Applicant demographics and university details